75,000+ US labs

 How This Hemocytometer Calculator Answers "How Many Cells in My Sample?"

 The most common question in cell biology labs is "how many cells are in my sample?"
 Our hemocytometer calculator 2026 provides the answer instantly, using standardized formulas for Improved Neubauer, Burker, and Thoma chambers.
-With over 75,000 monthly users across US research institutions, hospitals, and biotech companies, it's the most trusted tool for accurate cell counting.
+With over 75,000 monthly users across US research institutions, it's the most trusted tool for accurate cell counting.

 🧬 Cell Concentration Formula